 Installation requirements and restrictions for these signs are still applicable.

-The Sign Code Section reviews and issues permits for signs of all types including wall signs, freestanding signs, A-frame signs, banners, billboards and conducts inspections for sign permits.
+The Sign Code Section reviews and issues permit for signs of all types including wall signs, freestanding signs, A-frame signs, banners, billboards and conducts inspections for sign permits.

-A-Frame & Portable Sign Application for Private Property (currently waived)
+- A-Frame & Portable Sign Application for Private Property

-A-Frame & Portable Sign Application for Public Right of Way (currently waived)
+- A-Frame & Portable Sign Application for Public Right of Way

 Sign Permit Fees